 Questions to discuss Toxic Sexes

-4) What alternative framework of interpreting environmental change is offered by the authors to challenge “sex panic” that arose due to sex transformations in animals induced by artificial hormones?
+4) What alternative conceptions of ‘sex’ and sexual environmental politics are offered by the authors to challenge the discourse of “sex panic” that arose in the wake of sex transformations in animals induced by endocrine disrupters artificial hormones?

-5)

-What facts and arguments are used by the authors as the basis for the closing statement on page 9: “…we are the future organisms that we are becoming”?
+55) What is meant by the concept “shared interdependent transsex” that Bailey Kier proposes? (p.
+7) and How do you understand the the closing statement on page 9: “…we are the future organisms that we are becoming” and how is it supported?

-Why do you think does the environmental organisations hold to conservative argumentation about sex? (“the feminization of young boys and the masculinization of girls”) Why do you think they use this strategy and can you imagine some other examples? (p.
+6. Why do you think environmental organisations hold a conservative argumentation about sex and (“the feminization of young boys and the masculinization of girls”) Do you know of other similar examples of eco-heteronomativity? (p.
 4)

-What is meant by the term “shared interdependent transsex” that uses Bailey Kier? (p.
-7)

 By which he attends to the ecologically constitutive nature of bodies: he refers to “bodies” as constant processes, relations, adaptations, and metabolisms, engaged in varying degrees of re/productive and economic relations with multiple other “‘bodies’, substances and things” (Kier 2010).
 In alliance with our project here, Kier’s entanglement works to decenter normative assumptions about embodiment, futurity, and nature.

-How does our over consumption in the so called industrial states affects the sex and health of the workers in the developing countries, that often produce our goods?
-Would a transnational politic help to protect the workers? (p.
-3)
+7. How can biocultural politics take into account the relations between our over consumption in the so called industrial states and how it affects the sex and health of the workers in the developing countries, who often produce our goods?
+Would a transnational politics help to protect the workers (p.
+3) ?
+Is this divorced from interspecies politics?

-Summarizing question:
+Summarizing final question for discussion in class:

 6) How do you understand Haraway’s argument that “we are all chimeras—products of technological, linguistic, cultural, political, and biological fusions” (Kirksey et al., 2014, p.
 59)?
 Explain based on today’s and previous readings of this course, using some examples from media, your life experience, etc.